mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 ## 6. Cost

-You are entirely responsible for the cost of the Azure services used while running this NIST 800-66 reference PaaS deployment template for ASE.
+You are entirely responsible for the cost of the Azure services used while running this NIST 800-66 reference PaaS deployment template for ASEv2.
 There is no additional cost for using this template.
 The Azure Resource Manager template for this NIST 800-66 reference PaaS deployment for ASE includes configuration parameters that you can customize.
 Some of these settings will affect the cost of deployment.
 For cost estimates, see the pricing pages for each Azure service you will be using, the [Azure Calculator](https://azure.microsoft.com/en-us/pricing/calculator/), or the [Azure Channel Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/) if you are an enterprise customer with an ELA.
 Prices are subject to change.

 ## Authors

 + Mayur Shintre, Principal Architect, Microsoft
 + Jerad Berhow, Premier Field Engineer, Microsoft
 + Dustin Paulson, Premier Field Engineer, Microsoft
++ Eduardo Gomez, Cloud Solution Architect, Microsoft

 `Tags: [Microsoft, Azure, NIST, 800-66, Compliance, ARM, Templates, PaaS, ASE]`